-Filbert Street Community Garden was founded in 2010 as part of the City of Baltimore's Adopt-a-Lot Program.
+Filbert Street Community Garden is a 501(c)3 non-profit organization that was founded in 2010 as part of the City of Baltimore's Adopt-a-Lot Program.
 Our one acre plot was overgrown and full of trash.
 Various projects and volunteers have came and gone, but our objectives remain the same.

 Our garden provides a green space in South Baltimore's urban and industrial landscape.
 Garden patrons and visitors alike can enjoy planting, harvesting, and enjoying our space.
 We have seasonal events hosting play days, movies nights, and providing leisure to the area's residents.

 From spring to autumn we invite schools, religious organizations, youth groups, non-profits, and local affiliates to visit our garden to learn about gardening, animal husbandry, and local wildlife.
 We also provide an outdoor meeting space for groups.